aptos-labs/developer-docs/apps/docusaurus/docs/guides/keyless-accounts.md

         const ephemeralKeyPair = EphemeralKeyPair.generate();
         ```

-    2. Save the `EphemeralKeyPair` in local storage keyed by its `nonce`.
+    2. Save the `EphemeralKeyPair` in local storage, keyed by its `nonce`.

-        ```jsx
+        ```tsx
-        // This saves the EphemeralKeyPair in local storage keyed by the nonce. storeEphemeralKeyPair(ephemeralKeyPair.nonce, ephemeralKeyPair);
+        // This saves the EphemeralKeyPair in local storage keyed, by its nonce. storeEphemeralKeyPair(ephemeralKeyPair.nonce, ephemeralKeyPair);
         ```